 The State of the System and Goals have been approved by the STA Board.
-A Goal Gap Analysis has been drafted to show the gap between the current and desired system, and is being presented to the Committee today and the Technical Advisory Committee (TAC) on April 27 for the first time for review and comment.
+A Goal Gap Analysis has been drafted to show the gap between the current and desired system, and was presented to the Committee today and the Technical Advisory Committee (TAC) on April 27 and May 25 review and approval.